 - June 21, Luis Scoccola, Topological Data Analysis in R.

-- June 28, Jianing Huang, Multi-dimensional persistence.
+- June 28, Jianing Huang, A brief introduction to multi-dimensional persistence.

 Possible talk topics:

 - Ghrist, Barcodes: the persistent topology of data